 Drivers charged with speeding 26 – 34 mph over the speed limit face a Class B Misdemeanor, which can be punished by up to 6 months in jail and a maximum fine of $1,500.00 plus court costs.
 On the other hand, drivers charged with speeding 35+ mph over the speed limit face a Class A Misdemeanor.
 Penalties for Class A Misdemeanors include up to 12 months in jail and a fine of up to $2,500.00 plus court costs.

-Speeding in a construction zone results in a minimum $375.00 fine plus court costs.
+Speeding in a construction zone carries a minimum $375.00 fine plus court costs.

 While jail time is the most severe penalty a judge can impose, more common penalties for aggravated speeding include the following: